Muskogee County District Court 03.10.23

-SALLEE, Lynda Diane.
-Person involved in personal injury accident while under the influence of alcohol or intoxicating liquor; unlawful possession of drug paraphernalia.
-Bond $2,500.
+PEVEHOUSE, Ruby Raeann.
+Driving a motor vehicle while under the influence of drugs (marijuana).
+Bond same.
 Disposition docket March 30.

 DUI arrest